 We focus on selling respected, brand name products.
 We believe that brand awareness is an increasingly important factor in building products purchasing decisions.
 We generally benefit from the quality levels, marketing initiatives and product support provided by manufacturers of branded products.
-We also benefit by being associated with the positive attributes that customers typically equate with branded products.
+We also benefit from the positive attributes that customers typically equate with branded products.